-7. U. T. Austin: C. C. and Lottie Mae Colvert Fellowship in the College of Education - Recommendation to Accept Additional Gifts and Eligibility for Matching Funds Under The Regents' Endowment Program.--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Cunningham that \$38,981.60 in gifts from various donors be accepted for addition to the C. C. and Lottie Mae Colvert Fellowship in the College of Education at U. T. Austin.
+7. U. T. Austin: Acceptance of Gifts from Various Donors for Addition to the C. C. and Lottie Mae Colvert Fellowship in the College of Education and Eligibility for Matching Funds Under The Regents' Endowment Program. -- Upon recommendation of the Asset Management Committee, the Board accepted \$38,981.60 in gifts from various donors for addition to the C. C. and Lottie Mae Colvert Fellowship in the College of Education at The University of Texas at Austin.

-It is further recommended that \$19,490.80 in matching funds be allocated under The Regents' Endowment Program and used to increase the endowment to a total of \$237,564.45.
+Further, \$19,490.80 in matching funds will be allocated under The Regents' Endowment Program and will be used to increase the endowment to a total of \$237,564.45.